hitd/hitd/Readme.md

 -->

-#How is that Different ?
+# How is that Different ?
-Hitd means 'How Is That Different' because when presenting early version of the project to some fellow developers from all background, How is that Different from X ? was the single questions they had in mind.
-We will in this introduction mainly try to answer this questions.
+Hitd means 'How Is That Different' because when presenting early version of the project to some fellow developers from all background, _How is that Different from X ?_ was the single question they had in mind.
+We will in this introduction mainly try to answer this question, and will focus on the 5 following points :

  - Vertically Oriented
  - Great Tooling